skiadas/DataWranglingCourse/notes/rest.md

 -----------------------------------------------------------------------------------

-Inline activity: Consider what other resources we have, what URIs we might use for them, and what links to other resources they would have.
+Inclass activity: Consider what other resources we have, what URIs we might use for them, and what links to other resources they would have.

 ### Connectivity